-Injection Molding in Georgia
+Injection Molding for Georgia Businesses

 Injection molding is a detailed method of thermoforming where plastic pellets are melted and injected into a custom designed mold using a high-pressure injector.
 This method is often used for plastic parts that require highly detailed features or are a complex or varied shape.
 The piece, once cooled, is ejected from the mold and often ready for use unless painting, silk-screening or other customization is necessary.

 While the tooling cost is high due to the need to make the double-sided mold from steel, copper alloy, or heavy-duty aluminum, the automation process and ability to use the tool for repeat orders decrease the per-unit price.